 Resident Amenity Photography: Showcasing Community Spaces

-Photographers turn their attention to resident amenities, capturing the vibrancy of communal areas such as lounges and game rooms.
+Photographers focus resident amenities, capturing the vibrancy of communal areas such as lounges and game rooms.
 These images showcase the shared experiences that bind residents together, emphasizing the practical aspects of community living beyond individual units.

 Model Room Photography: Visualizing the Living Experience